oblakstudio/redisinsight/README.md

 We also hope they will improve the build process, and make it easier to build the app on your own, or that they will provide an official docker image for the app.

 Until then - we'll do it for them.
 Because someone needs to - if not us - then who?
 If not now - then when?
+(We're all about snark to snark combat - it's good for the soul)

 ## Credits and Licensing